Metastatic pleural tumorTumor - metastatic pleural

 The 5-year survival rate (number of people who live for more than 5 years after diagnosis) is less than 25% for people with pleural tumors that have spread from other parts of the body.

-Early detection and treatment of primary cancers may prevent metastatic pleural tumors in some individuals.
+Early detection and treatment of primary cancers may prevent metastatic pleural tumors in some people.